wing5wong/artisan-whs-static/source/_extracurricular_activities/rugby.md

 **Trainings** will be confirmed once teams are sorted.

-**Uniform:** Students are supplied with a rugby jersey, shorts and socks for each game.

-NB: Fees need to be paid prior to the start of the regular season.
-No pay no play.

 **Costs:**
 U15 - Fees Approx $165 – Playing in Manawatu
 U16 - Fee Approx $180 – Playing in Manawatu
 1st XV Fee Approx $165 – Playing in Manawatu

+NB: Fees need to be paid prior to the start of the regular season.
+No pay no play.

 **1st XV Head Coach:** Mike Lama
 **Girls Rugby Coach:** Rob Roy